 Before taking Biktarvy, tell your health care provider:

-- If you are allergic to any of the HIV medicines in Biktarvy (bictegravir, emtricitabine, and tenofovir alafenamide) or any other medicines.
+- If you are allergic to any of the HIV medicines in Biktarvy (bictegravir, emtricitabine, or tenofovir alafenamide) or any other medicines.

 - If you have kidney problems.

 - If you have any other medical conditions.

 - If you are pregnant or plan to become pregnant.
-Biktarvy contains bictegravir, which is an inhibitor.
-Dolutegravir, another integrase inhibitor, has been associated with neural tube defects.
-Talk to your health care provider about the risks and benefits of using Biktarvy during pregnancy or if pregnancy is being planned.
+Talk to your health care provider about the risks and benefits of using Biktarvy during pregnancy.

 - If you are breastfeeding or plan to breastfeed.
 Do not breastfeed if you have HIV or are taking Biktarvy.